adeel-ahmad-awan/react-reduc-cart/README.md

 - using redux and redux-toolkit for state management
 - use single data store for redux
 - using multiple reducers for state management
+- handling http states and feedback with redux
+- using action creator "THUNK"

 ### Screen shots